Shashankti/eCLIP_Analysis/README.md

 2. Analysis_Pipeline
 - Scripts for generating peaks from fastq file as input
-- Requires STAR,samtools,bedtools,piranha,MEME,cutadapt
+- Requires STAR,samtools,bedtools,pureclip,MEME,cutadapt

-3. DEWSeq_Scripts
-- Script to prepare input file for DEWSeq
+- Merge_annotate.sh is used to annotate the peak files and prepare them for RCAS
+- Make_bw.sh is used for generating files for visualizing in IGV
+-

+3. RScipts
-- Run DEWSeq and generate plots
+- Scripts used for post processing and generating plots using RCAS
-- Requires DEWSeq and htseq-clip